-Feline Tritrichomonas foetus (suggested: T. blagburni) has been identified as a cause of chronic diarrhoea in cats and other felids.
-T. foetus is occasionally/rarely isolated from dogs.
+Tritrichomonas foetus has been identified as a cause of chronic large bowel diarrhoea in cats and other felids.
+T. foetus is rarely detected in dogs.

-The life cycle is direct, with trophozoite formation in the large intestine and ileum, and there is no known cyst stage.
+The life cycle is direct, with trophozoite formation in the large intestine (caecum and colon) and ileum, and there is no known cyst stage.
 Pathogenicity is related to the cytotoxic effects of trophozoites on the intestinal epithelium via secretion/excretion of proteases and other factors; occasionally invasion deeper into the mucosa is seen.
-Trophozoites can be detected after 7-14 days and the infection is often long-lasting but generally self limiting.
+Trophozoites can be detected after 7-14 days and the infection is often long-lasting but generally self-limiting.

-The infection route is considered to be faeco-oral.
-Prevalences may be relatively high in restricted environments like catteries and shelters but otherwise can be expected to be low, although surveys are limited in many countries.
-There are indications that pure-bred cats are more commonly affected.
-At present, there is no evidence to suggest any link between feline infections and bovine reservoirs with the closely related bovine T. foetus.
+The infection route is considered to be faecal-oral.
+Prevalences may be relatively high in restricted environments like catteries and shelters but otherwise can be expected to be low, although data are limited for most European countries.
+There are indications that pedigree cats breeding in closed environments are more commonly affected.
+At present, there is no evidence to suggest any epidemiological link between feline infections and bovine reservoirs with the closely-related bovine genotype of T. foetus.

-Infections are often subclinical but typically kittens or otherwise naïve animals may exhibit clinical signs of T. foetus infection including semi-formed ("cowpat") faeces with blood and/or mucus and faecal incontinence with irritation and pain around the anus.
+Infections are often subclinical but typically kittens or otherwise naïve animals may exhibit clinical signs of T. foetus infection including semi-formed ("cowpat") faeces, high number of depositions per day (15-20) with blood and/or mucus and faecal incontinence with irritation and pain around the anus.
+Severe cases of diarrhoea with proctitis have been reported in kittens with chronic disease.
 The clinical course often fluctuates with transient remission after therapy (see below).
-Disease is seldom observed in dogs.

-Pear-shaped trophozoites (10-25 x 3-15 μ m) are detected in FRESH, still warm faeces by direct wet mounts but sensitivity is generally low.
-The trophozoites are similar to Giardia in size but the rapid "jerky" movement and the presence of an undulating membrane in T. foetus are different from the "falling leaf" motion and the typical "eyes" (two large nuclei) of Giardia.
-It also needs to be differentiated from the commensal Pentatrichomonas hominis, which can be seen in both cats and dogs, and occasionally other trichomonads.
-Direct detection by PCR is the preferred option, which can also be used to provide speciation.
-In contrast to other protozoans, T. foetus can be cultured, e.g. in a commercially available test system (InPouchTF-FelineTM, BioMed Diagnostics) which will not propagate P. hominis or Giardia.
+Pear-shaped trophozoites (10-25 x 3-15 μm) are detected in FRESH, still warm faeces by direct wet mounts but sensitivity is generally low.
+The trophozoites are of similar size to Giardia trophozoites but the rapid "jerky" forward movement and the presence of an undulating membrane in T. foetus are different from the "falling leaf" motion and the typical "eyes" (two large nuclei) of Giardia.
+Tritrichomonas foetus also needs to be differentiated from Pentatrichomonas hominis, which is rarely seen in either cats or dogs, and occasionally other trichomonads.
+Direct detection by PCR is the preferred option.
+In contrast to other protozoans, T. foetus can be cultured e.g. in a commercially available test system (InPouchTF-FelineTM, BioMed Diagnostics), which will propagate P. hominis but not Giardia.

-There are no drugs registered for use in cats against T. foetus and treatment recommendations are often based on case histories.
-Ronidazole (30 mg/kg bodyweight daily for 2 weeks) has been used off-label in severe cases of diarrhoea with some success.
+There are no drugs registered for use in cats against T. foetus and treatment recommendations are based on case histories.
+Ronidazole (20-30 mg/kg bodyweight daily for 2 weeks) has been used off-label in severe cases of diarrhoea with some success.
+Ronidazole is not available as a pre-formulation for cats and a formulation in capsules for release in the large intestines is considered advantageous over powdered in-feed formulation.
 Care should be taken when administering ronidazole and gloves worn as it is a known mutagenic, carcinogenic and embryotoxic substance.
 For the same reason, treatment of pregnant and nursing cats and kittens less than 12 weeks old is not recommended.
 Cats must be closely monitored for drug-induced neurotoxicity (lethargy, ataxia, seizures) and treatment withdrawn immediately should this happen.
 The signs seem reversible when the drug is withheld.
 Metronidazole and fenbendazole only cause temporary remission.
 A change in diet may also alleviate clinical signs, and spontaneous resolution of clinical signs often occurs.

 As clinical problems are often associated with closed environments where there is a high density of cats, many of the precautions recommended for Giardia should be observed.
-Cases are often chronic and refractory to treatment, and will contaminate the environment.
+Cases are often chronic and refractory to treatment and will contaminate the environment.